On PBW-deformations of braided exterior algebras: Introduction

 \section{Introduction}

 The aim of this paper is to initiate a study of PBW-deformations of certain quantizations of exterior algebras.
-Recall that a \emph{PBW-deformation} of a quadratic algebra is a filtered algebra such that its associated graded coincides with the original quadratic one, see \cite{pbw-deformation, quadratic-algebras}.
-The name comes from the main example of universal enveloping algebras, whose associated graded algebras are symmetric algebras, as a consequence of the Poincaré–Birkhoff–Witt theorem.
-Other classical examples include Weyl and Clifford algebras, which can be seen as PBW-deformations of symmetric and exterior algebras, respectively.
+Recall that a \emph{PBW-deformation} of a quadratic algebra is a filtered algebra such that its associated graded algebra coincides with the original quadratic one, see for instance \cite{pbw-deformation, quadratic-algebras}.
+The name comes from the main example of the universal enveloping algebra $U(\mathfrak{g})$ of a Lie algebra $\mathfrak{g}$, whose associated graded algebra is the symmetric algebra $S(\mathfrak{g})$, as a consequence of the Poincaré–Birkhoff–Witt theorem.
+Other classical examples include Weyl algebras and Clifford algebras, which can be seen as PBW-deformations of symmetric algebras and exterior algebras, respectively.
 Here we will focus on deformations of quadratic-constant type, which classically correspond to Clifford algebras.

 The quadratic algebras which we will consider are quantizations of the exterior algebras $\Lambda(V)$, where $V$ is a $U(\mathfrak{g})$-module and $\mathfrak{g}$ is a complex simple Lie algebra.
-It is well known that the enveloping algebras $U(\mathfrak{g})$ admit quantizations $\Uqg$ as a Hopf algebras, called quantized enveloping algebras or Drinfeld-Jimbo algebras.
+It is well known that the enveloping algebras $U(\mathfrak{g})$ admit quantizations $\Uqg$ as Hopf algebras, called quantized enveloping algebras or Drinfeld-Jimbo algebras.
 As long as the parameter $q$ is not a root of unity, the representation theory of $\Uqg$ essentially parallels that of $U(\mathfrak{g})$, so that in particular we have a $\Uqg$-module corresponding to $V$.
 A construction that functorially associates to $V$ a quadratic $\Uqg$-module algebra $\Lambda_q(V)$ is given in \cite{bezw}, and goes under the name of \emph{braided exterior algebras}.
 However in general these algebras do not have the same Hilbert series as their classical counterparts.
 When this happens they are called \emph{flat}, and the flat simple modules have been classified in \cite{zwi}.
 In the case of semisimple modules we can also consider the possibility of taking appropriate twisted tensor products.